kodola/Recyfood/README.md

 ## General info
 RECYFOOD is an application that generates simple recipes from ingredients that we usually have at home.
 It promotes the use of basic products, without surprises.
 Even the simplest ingredients can create masterpiece!
+The project allowed me to consolidate my knowledge about JavaScript(ES6), React and Scss and put it into practice.

-The application is currently only in Polish.
+The application is responsive and currently only in Polish.

 ## Screenshots
 ...in progress...